 Here are a few tips to help protect against being tracked through your e-mail:

 - Disable automatic downloading of images in the mail client, and download images only from trusted senders.

 - If imageless messages seem too boring, use a tool to block tracking, such as Private Browsing in Kaspersky Internet Security.

-- Using a VPN, such as Kaspersky Secure Connection, will help conceal your real IP address from advertisers.
+- Using a VPN will help conceal your real IP address from advertisers.